 What Happened

-Lori Vallow Daybell, often referred to as the “Doomsday mom,” was sentenced to two consecutive life sentences in Arizona on July 25, 2025, after being convicted of conspiring to commit murder in two separate trials.
-The charges stemmed from her involvement in the 2019 shooting death of her fourth husband, Charles Vallow, and a failed drive-by shooting targeting her niece’s ex-husband, Brandon Boudreaux.
-In both cases, prosecutors argued that Vallow Daybell conspired with her late brother, Alex Cox, to carry out these acts as part of a broader scheme motivated by financial gain and influenced by their shared religious beliefs.
+Lori Vallow Daybell, often referred to as the “doomsday mom,” was sentenced to two consecutive life sentences in Arizona on July 25, 2025, after being found guilty of conspiring to commit murder in two separate trials.
+The convictions stemmed from her involvement in the death of her fourth husband, Charles Vallow, who was shot in July 2019, and a failed attempt on the life of her niece’s ex-husband, Brandon Boudreaux.
+The sentencing marks the culmination of a lengthy legal saga that has drawn significant public attention due to its disturbing elements, including claims of doomsday beliefs and the alleged justification of murder through religious ideologies.

 Key Details

-- Victims: Charles Vallow (shot in July 2019) and Brandon Boudreaux (survived a drive-by shooting in October 2019).
+- Victims: Charles Vallow (deceased) and Brandon Boudreaux (survived an attempted murder)

-- Sentences: Two life sentences, to be served consecutively and in addition to existing life sentences from her Idaho convictions.
+- Sentencing Outcome: Two life sentences to be served consecutively, in addition to multiple life sentences already imposed in Idaho.

 Multiple Perspectives